The Truth behind the infamous “ CROCODILE DRUG ”

 “IT’S A ZOMBIE DRUG…IT KILLS YOU FROM THE INSIDE OUT”

-Such is the response to krokodil of one Dr. Abhin Singa, whom the CNN article cited above and his own personal website characterize as an experienced doctor who works as an internist and addiction specialist at Presence St. Joseph Medical Center in Joilet, Illinois.
-The thing about krokodil is that it’s not only more potent than morphine—and thus has the potential to have a far more powerful and potentially-dangerous effect as well as become addictive—but it also has a whole host of other distinguishing side effects which have made it not only rather recognizable but rather infamous in medical circles at this point.
+Such is the response to crocodile drug of one Dr. Abhin Singa, whom the CNN article cited above and his own personal website characterize as an experienced doctor who works as an internist and addiction specialist at Presence St. Joseph Medical Center in Joilet, Illinois.
+The thing is that it’s not only more potent than morphine—and thus has the potential to have a far more powerful and potentially-dangerous effect as well as become addictive—but it also has a whole host of other distinguishing side effects which have made it not only rather recognizable but rather infamous in medical circles at this point.

 What are some of these side effects?